 3. Code reviews propel teamwork

 The act of reconciling different viewpoints between reviewer and reviewee can sometimes be a challenge.
-Opinions are often subjective (e.g. “I just don’t like how you’ve done this,” to which one might respond, “Yeah, well, I do like how I’ve done this”), and the reviewer might be making a good judgment call… or might just be obstructionist without quite realizing it.
-(One-size-fits-all doesn’t fit analytics, amirite?)
+Opinions are often subjective (e.g. “I just don’t like how you’ve done this,” to which one might respond, “Yeah, well, I do like how I’ve done this”), and the reviewer might be making a good judgment call… or might just be obstructionist without quite realizing it. (, amirite?)

 So, how do people resolve those kinds of divergent perspectives?
 Becoming good at this activity is the essence of functioning effectively as an egalitarian team.
 You shouldn’t need or want a manager acting as an “adult” to come in and break a stalemate; you should want everyone in your company to have the conflict resolution skills to work through such situations rationally.
 Code reviews are neverending practice of your dispute resolution skills, which usefully spill over into many other areas of work life.